drachs/subtitles2anki/Readme.md

 ## Todo
 * ~~Eliminate Particles - I don't think flashcards are a good way to learn particles and it's very unsatisfying~~
+* Add the sentence to the voice
+* Record the sentence globally for every reading-pos pair so that it always matches the recorded voice
+* remove duplicates of reading-pos
+* updating a deck adds all the modified cards as new cards

 ## Deck Generation